trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 [For videos this is written into the telemetry track](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd).
 Typically telemetry formats for 360 cameras are reported in two standards, either [gpmf](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/gpmf.md) (GoPro) or [camm](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/camm.md) (most other cameras).

 You can see real examples of what this data looks like for both image and video files for a variety of 360 cameras in our [360 Camera Metadata repository on GitHub](https://github.com/trek-view/360-camera-metadata).

-## Help us Build Great Software

-Unfortunately we don't have the budget to buy every single 360 camera to test their IMU's and the data they produce with our software.

-Whilst having standards like CAMM, EXIF and XMP is very helpful, many manufacturers do things slightly differently (especially given the flexibility of fields in XMP data).

-In order to make sure our [free, open-source software works for everyone](https://github.com/trek-view/), we need to test it using 360 image and video files produced by a range of cameras and manufacturers.

-And that's why we need your help.

-If you have a 360 camera and want to support our work, [please share more information about your camera with us using this form](https://docs.google.com/forms/d/e/1FAIpQLScgOk1W5jpyrQuDF5FuKqUpKK0EIpSlokckZd3OB-r_ZOjZmQ/viewform).
-Thank you!